markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

 We will use a command line utility called `curl` that is included with macOS and Linux.
 Curl will establish an `HTTP` connection to Twilio's REST API using the `-X` flag and use the `POST` method to send data the same way an application using a Twilio `helper library` would send TwiML.
 The benefit of using `curl` is it's quick and we do not need to write an application.

 The `-d` option represents the data we will POST to Twilio.
 Include your own SID and Auth Token in the `-u` option for Twilio verification.
 They must be seperated by `:` or credentials will fail.
-Numbers must be formatted as [`E.164`](https://www.twilio.com/docs/glossary/what-e164).
+Phone numbers must be formatted as [`E.164`](https://www.twilio.com/docs/glossary/what-e164).

 ```bash